Fred78290/kubernetes-svc-dependencies/README.md

     - This version is supported kubernetes v1.18
 * 1.20.5
     - This version is supported kubernetes v1.20
+* 1.21.0
+    - This version is supported kubernetes v1.21

 ### How to use? ###